 A webhook allows you to start a runbook in Azure Automation through a single HTTP POST request.
 This allows external services such as Visual Studio Team Services, GitHub, or customer applications to start runbooks without implementing a full solution using the Azure Automation API.

-Within the runbook blade, select the Webhooks icon.
+Within the Runbook blade, select the Webhooks icon.

-Select the Add Webhook button on the Webhooks blade.
+On the Add Webhook blade, select Create new webhook.

+Configure the webhook as follows and then click the OK button:

-Click on the Create new webhook link, and enter in a name for your webhook, the expiration date and MOST IMPORTANTLY, copy the URL to the clipboard or paste in to Notepad.
+Enter in a name for your webhook

+Enter the expiration date

+MOST IMPORTANTLY, copy the URL to the clipboard or paste in to Notepad.
 If you do not do this and close this blade, you will not be able to retrieve the URL and you will have to create a new webhook!
-Select the OK button.

 Click on the Configure parameters and run settings link.
-For our purpose, we do not need to put any data in to the WebhookData field, this will be passed in via PowerShell.
-Select the Ok button.
+For our purpose, we do not need to put any data in to the WebhookData field; this will be passed in via PowerShell.

+Click the OK button.

 Click the Create button in the Add Webhook blade.

 Task 4 – Call the Webhook from PowerShell